-- You were a resident occupying the property on the 1st of January of the tax year, even if you have moved out since this date AND:
+- You were a resident occupying the property on the 1st January, even if you have moved out since this date AND:

-If it’s a seasonal rental (for a night/a week/a few months), you will not have to pay this tax.
+If it’s a seasonal rental, you will not have to pay this tax.

 How is the council tax (taxe d’habitation) calculated?